vinotieno/FORESIGHTBI-PHARMACEUTICAL-SALES-ANALYSIS/README.md

        These insights could guide decisions on resource allocation, sales strategies, and market expansion efforts—particularly in underperforming regions.

-       📊 Summary of Product Sales:
+       📊 Summary of top 5 Product Sales:
        Ionclotide generated the highest revenue with 169,083,391.00, accounting for approximately 27.3% of the total sales.
        Tetratanyl followed with 126,091,294.00 (20.3%).
        Sumanazole contributed 113,861,431.00 (18.4%).
        Betanem recorded 107,073,473.00 (17.3%).
        Docstryl Rivacin brought in 103,811,886.00 (16.7%).
-       The grand total sales across these 5 products amounted to 619,921,475.00.
+       The grand total sales across these top 5 products amounted to 619,921,475.00.

        🧾 Insights:
        Ionclotide is the top-performing product, contributing the largest share to overall revenue.